shahils01/Deep-Reinforcement-Learning-Shared-Control/README.md

 The Gym folder contains human_exp which includes the human agent and TD3X based shared control learning algorithms.

-# API for Learning Algorithm

-try.py for the training of different learning algorithm for 10 different seeds

-plot.py for the plot of reward, average reward for last x expisode, and reward in evaluation loop

-# APT for Human Subject Experiment

-agent_human_familar.py used to familar with the control

-agent_human_experiment.py for the real experiment

-sign.py for the sign

-analysis.py for data analysis

 # Workflow

 roscore